benbraou/flex-layout-wiki/Home.md

 Angular Flex Layout is a pure-Typescript Layout engine; unlike the pure CSS-only implementations published in other Flexbox libraries  and the JS+CSS implementation of Angular Material v1.x Layouts.

 *  This implementation of Angular Flex Layouts is independent of Angular Material (v1 or v2).
-*  This implementation is currently only available for Angular (v2.4.3 and higher) applications.
+*  This implementation is currently only available for Angular (v4.1 and higher) applications.
+  > Recent changes to AOT support and Renderers require v4.1.
+Support for Angular 2.4.x is terminates after Beta 7.

 ----